koding/kdlearn/guides/getting-started-drupal8-beta.md

     sudo chown myuser:www-data files # NB this is server/user specific! chmod 0775 files

-(Change these permissions back to something more sane afterwards… 0644 and 0775 seem to be ok, but I’m open to abuse on the matter.)
+(You need to change these permissions back to something more sane afterwards… 0644 and 0775 seem to be ok, but I’m open to abuse on the matter.)

 And you’re off!
 To open your VM in a browser, click the ellipsis next to your VM name (probably koding-vm-0) and then the VM name to open the site in a new tab, and follow the usual Drupal installer instructions!
+NB If you're a developer, you might want to check out Webchick's setup video from Drupalcon AMS: http://www.youtube.com/watch?v=wKdU2Q1NIZQ